theobio/p5-Bio-SeqWare-Uploads-CgHub-Bam/README.md

 Will die if can't find the config file specified, or if something happens while parsing the config file (i.e. with Bio::Seqware::Config)

+## loadOptions

+    $self->loadOptions({ key => value, ... });

+Valdates and loads the provided key => value settings into the object.
+Returns nothing on success.
+As this does validation, it can die with lots of different messages.
+It also does cross-validation and fills in implicit options, i.e. it sets
+\--verbose if --debug was set.

+## loadArguments

+    $self->loadArguments(["arg1", "arg2"]);

+Valdates and loads the CLI arguments (What is left over after removing options up to and including a lone "--").
+Returns nothing on success.
+As this does validation, it can die with lots of different messages.

+## do\_launch

+Called automatically by runner framework to implement the launch command.
+Not intended to be called directly.
+Implemets the "launch" step of the workflow.

+Uses parseSampleFile() to generate a list to upload.
+Each entry in this list is processed and upload independently as follows:

+1\. \_launch\_prepareQueryInfo(): Adaptor mapping output hash from parseSampleFile to input hash for dbGetBamFileInfo()

+2\. dbGetBamFileInfo() is a fairly generic query into the database given a minimal hash of lookup data.
+It outputs a hash with a bunch of database data.
+Data in the lookup set beyond what is required for retrieval is validated against the database data retrieved when the keys match.

+3\. \_launch\_prepareUploadInfo(): Adaptor mapping output hash from dbGetBamFileInfo to input hash for dbinsertUpload.

+4\. dbinsertUpload() Inserts the upload record for the above data and returns the upload\_id inserted.

+5\.
+The upload\_id is added to the data.

+6\. dbinsertUploadFile() inserts the upoad file record

+7\.
+The upload record is marked as failed if an errors occured in 6 (Can't record any errors earlier as the upload record does not yet exist.
+Otherwise it is marked as done.

+## do\_meta\_generate

+Called automatically by runner framework to implement the meta-generate command.
+Not intended to be called directly.

+## do\_meta\_validate

+Called automatically by runner framework to implement the meta-validate command.
+Not intended to be called directly.

+## do\_meta\_upload

+Called automatically by runner framework to implement the meta-upload command.
+Not intended to be called directly.

+## do\_file\_upload

+Called automatically by runner framework to implement the file\_upload command.
+Not intended to be called directly.

+## do\_status\_update

+Called automatically by runner framework to implement the status-update command.
+Not intended to be called directly.

+## do\_status\_remote

+Called automatically by runner framework to implement the status-remote command.
+Not intended to be called directly.

+## do\_status\_local

+Called automatically by runner framework to implement the status-local command.
+Not intended to be called directly.

+## setDone

+    my $self->setDone( $hashRef, $step );

+Simple a wrapper for setUploadStatus, returns the result of calling that with the "upload\_id" key from the provided $hashRef and a new status of "$step" . "\_done"

+## setFail

+    my $self->setDone( $hashRef, $step, $error );

+A wrapper for setUploadStatus, Calls that with the "upload\_id" key from the provided $hashRef and a new status of
+"$step" . "\_fail\_" . getErrorName( $error )

+The $error will be return, but if an error occurs in trying to set fail, that error will be \*prepended\* to $error before returning, separated with the string "\\tTried to fail run because of:\\n"

+## setUploadStatus

+    my $self->setUploadStatus( $upload_id, $newStatus )

+Changes the status of the specified upload record to the specified status.
+Either returns 1 for success or dies with error.

+## \_launch\_prepareQueryInfo

+    my $queryHR = $self->_launch_translateToQueryInfo( $parsedUploadList );

+Data processing step converting a hash obtained from parseSampleFile to that useable by dbGetBamFileInfo.
+Used to isolate the code mapping the headers from the file to columns in the database and to convert file value representations to those used by the database.
+This is ill defined and a potential change point.

+## \_launch\_prepareUploadInfo

+    my $uploadsAR = $self->_launch_prepareUploadInfo( $queryHR );

+Data processing step converting a hash obtained from dbGetBamFileInfo to that useable by dbInsertUpload().
+Used to isolate the code mapping the data recieved from the generic lookup routine to the specific upload information needed by this program in managing uploads of bam files to cghub.
+This is a potential change point.

+## dbInsertUpload

+    my $upload_id = $self->dbInsertUpload( $recordHR );

+Inserts a new upload record.
+The associated upload\_file record will be added by dbInsertUploadFile.
+Either succeeds or dies with error.
+All data for upload must be in the provided hash, with the keys the field names from the upload table.

+Returns the id of the upload record inserted.

+## dbInsertUploadFile

+    my $upload_id = $self->dbInsertUploadFile( $recordHR );

+Inserts a new uploadFile record.
+The associated upload record must already exist (i.e. have been inserted by dbInsertUpload).
+Either succeeds or dies with error.
+All data for upload-file must be in the provided hash, with the keys the field names from the uploadFile table.

+Returns the id of the file record linked to.

+## getDbh

+    my $dbh = $self->getDbh();

+Returns a cached database handle, create and cahcing a new one first if not already existing.
+Creating requires appropriate parameters to be set and can fail with a "DbConnectionException:...";

+## dbGetBamFileInfo {

+    $retrievedHR = $self->dbGetBamFileInfo( $lookupHR )

+Looks up the bam file described by $lookupHR and returns a hash-ref of information about it.
+Not very sophisticated.
+It requires the $lookupHR t contain "sample", "flowcell", "lane\_index", "barcode", and "workflow\_id" keys.
+If other keys are present, it will validate that retrieved field with the same name have the same value; any differences is a fatal error.

+Note that "barcode" should be undefined if looking up a non-barcoded lane, but the key must be provided, and that lane\_index is used (0 based) not lane.

 ## fixupTildePath

     my $path = $self->fixupTildePath( $filePath );